help-me-mom/ng-mocks/README.md

 - supports `exportAs`

-Let's pretend that in our Angular application `TargetComponent` depends on a child component of `DependencyComponent` and we want to create a mock component out of it in a test.
+Let's pretend that in our Angular application `TargetComponent` depends on a child component of `DependencyComponent` and we want to use its mock object in a test.

 Usually `beforeEach` looks like: